 Shani Khoo Parsons (Canada/US, b.1970, Philadelphia) is an independent curator, designer, and founding director of Critical Distance Centre for Curators.
-With degrees in architecture (Temple University, Philadelphia, 1994) and graphic design (RISD, Providence, 2000) she has pursued a multidisciplinary, research-based practice within independent and institutional contexts including the American Museum of Natural History, Museum of Chinese in America, and the Museum of Modern Art (all NY).
-In the process she has produced an eclectic body of work ranging from intimate artist’s books to immersive exhibitions, bringing to each project her skills, experiences, and interests as researcher, writer, designer, artist, administrator, curator, and critic.
+With degrees in architecture (Temple University, Philadelphia, 1994) and graphic design (RISD, Providence, 2000) she has pursued a multidisciplinary, process-driven practice within independent and institutional contexts, and has produced an eclectic body of work ranging from intimate artist’s books to immersive exhibitions.

 work with me: email@example.com

 Please note this website is a bit out of date.
 For snapshots on more recent work (soon to be added here, once I have a bit more time), please see my Instagram page linked below.
 There will be more writing made available in the future as well.
 Thanks for your patience.